diflores/a-wendys-visualization/README.md

 This version is slightly different of what I've presented before.
 It is now in English and I don't use jQuery anymore.

+## Data

+I got the Wendy's restaurants information from [here](https://github.com/natashadecoste/JavaGraphing/blob/master/data/wendys.csv).

 ## Future work

 I did this with very little knowledge about good web development practices, so I'd like to make some code refactoring as soon as I got time.

-## Data
+## Preview

-I got the Wendy's restaurants information from [here](https://github.com/natashadecoste/JavaGraphing/blob/master/data/wendys.csv).
+You can see the website [here](http://htmlpreview.github.io/?https://github.com/diflores/a-wendys-visualization/blob/master/index.html).